 Step 2.
 Identify Brand Touchpoints

 Your brand appears internally and externally.
-All of your internal documents (such as templates, onboarding training, etc., as well as all of your external documents and communication (such as email signatures, signs, social media handles, etc.) need to be updated to represent your new brand.
-In order to make sure your new branding is consistent, you need to identify all the places your brand appears so that you can update each one.
+All of your internal documents (such as templates, onboarding training, etc.) and your external documents and communication (such as email signatures, signs, social media handles, etc.) need to be updated to represent your new brand.
+To make sure your new branding is consistent, you need to identify all the places your brand appears so that you can update each one.